-Policy ENV 3 Nature Conservation And Biodiversity
+Policy ENV 1 Nature Conservation And Biodiversity

-1. The conservation, management and enhancement of local features of interest for their biodiversity and geo-diversity will be supported and encouraged.
-These include:

-a) Retention of hedgerow field boundary treatments and restoration, where these are fragmented, to improve their landscape condition and contribution while ensuring that they are not allowed to encroach on pavements and obscure traffic sight lines b) Retention of existing trees around and within existing and future development and the encouragement of additional planting where appropriate c) Promotion of the nature conservation and ecological value of Green Infrastructure, Existing Woodland and Wildlife Corridors as designated in the Preston Local Plan d) Retention of historic field patterns wherever possible including any areas of new development e) Management of woodland tracts to prevent deterioration f) Incorporation and maintenance of hedgerows g) Incorporation of new woodland and tree cover within the wider landscape whilst ensuring existing open views are not obscured h) Promotion of geo-diversity and biodiversity interests for the former sand extraction site - Bradleys Sand Quarry j) Creation of Wildlife Corridors between existing sites of biodiversity k) Support for other initiatives which assist in linking biodiversity sites such as land management

-I) Protection and enhancement of surface and ground water quality to comply with the Water Framework Directive in ensuring that development does not cause deterioration in the status of inland waters

-The potential impacts on any protected species of any development proposal should be taken into account in developer formulation of proposals and advice sought from Natural England and Preston City Council.
+- 1. The conservation, management and enhancement of local features of interest for their biodiversity and geo-diversity will be supported and encouraged.
+These include: - a) Retention of hedgerow field boundary treatments and restoration, where these are fragmented, to improve their landscape condition and contribution while ensuring that they are not allowed to encroach on pavements and obscure traffic sight lines - b) Retention of existing trees around and within existing and future development and the encouragement of additional planting where appropriate - c) Promotion of the nature conservation and ecological value of Green Infrastructure, Existing Woodland and Wildlife Corridors as designated in the Preston Local Plan - d) Retention of historic field patterns wherever possible including any areas of new development - e) Management of woodland tracts to prevent deterioration - f) Incorporation of new woodland and tree cover within the wider landscape - j) Creation of Wildlife Corridors between existing sites of biodiversity - k) Support for other initiatives which assist in linking biodiversity sites such as land management - I) Protection and enhancement of surface and ground water quality to comply with the Water Framework Directive in ensuring that development does not cause deterioration in the status of inland waters - 2.
+The potential impacts on any protected species of any development proposal should be taken into account in developer formulation of proposals and opportunities for Biodiversity Net Gain should be identified at an early stage in the design of any proposal and then incorporated as the design of the scheme develops in accordance with PLP Policies ENV10 and ENV11 and advice from Natural England and PCC.

-Develop & enhance & the individual character of both villages
+Objective 2- Develop & enhance & the individual character of both villages

-Develop & enhance existing (& new where appropriate) open / green spaces
+Objective 3- Develop & enhance existing and where appropriate, new open / green spaces